karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 If you don't want to spend all your time maintaining your tests, you'll want to make sure that each one verifies a specific behavior.
 In chapter 4 we saw how our small `passwordIsValid` method was covered by four distinct tests.
 This doesn't only make our code easier to read and write, but it also helps us quickly resolve a broken test and move on.
 Small and focused tests take seconds to fix.

 You'll often write a test and assert something, only to be tempted to assert something else.
 You'll think to yourself *Well, I've set this all up and everything, what's the harm in checking this one other thing?*.
-The harm is that you're test can now break for two separate reasons which aren't really connected.
+The harm is that your test can now break for two separate reasons which aren't really connected.
 That doesn't mean you should only have one `Assert`, but you do need to be careful about asserting too much.

 I have a quick way to tell whether a test is doing too much: when I name the test, am I tempted to use the word *and* or *or*?
 If we combined two of our tests from chapter 4 into a single one, such as: